 Additionally, it is involved in growth and development, especially during fetal life, reproduction, and lactation.

 A small amount of riboflavin is present in foods as free riboflavin, a majority as its derivative flavin adenine dinucleotide (FAD), and a smaller amount as flavin mononucleotide (FMN).
 A small amount, however, is also produced by the intestinal bacteria.

 For the absorption of dietary riboflavin, a prerequisite is the conversion of FAD and FMN to free riboflavin, catalyzed by enzymes called phosphatases in the enterocyte.
 Absorption of the vitamin takes place predominantly in the proximal small intestine through a saturable, active, carrier-mediated transport process.

-Riboflavin is relatively safe to administer as excess is not absorbed by the enterocytes.
-Caution must be observed in the administration of large doses in pregnant women.
+Riboflavin is relatively safe to administer as excess as enterocytes do not absorb the excess.
+Caution is necessary with the administration of large doses in pregnant women.
 It may cause urine discoloration (yellow-orange).

 There are no absolute contraindications to riboflavin intake.